OrensteinLab/PrimerDesigner/docs/PD-var-ILP.md

   *Default:* False

 - **allowed_overlap**
-  Allowed overlap between primer pairs.
+  Maximum allowed overlap between primer pairs from overlapping regions.
   *Default:* 6

 ## Output
 All results are saved to the specified output directory.